GameDevHQ-Official/Basic-Combat-Simulator/README.md

 The program should collect the following inputs:
 - Player's name (string)
-- Weapon choice (string): Sword, Bow, or Staff
+- Weapon choice (enum): Sword, Bow, or Staff

 ### Output